-1341-47 Sixth Avenue,
+1341-47 6th Avenue,

-12 people favorited this theater
+13 people favorited this theater

 During the Great Depression, the theatre became a second-run movie house.
-Loew’s Ziegfeld opened on April 21, 1933, with advertising that ‘The Home of the 'Follies’ Becomes Manhattan’s Glorified Home of Talking Pictures'.
+Loew’s Ziegfeld Theatre opened on April 21, 1933, with advertising that ‘The Home of the 'Follies’ Becomes Manhattan’s Glorified Home of Talking Pictures'.
 At noon that day, 200 alumnae of Ziegfeld shows took part in a tribute to Ziegfeld, who died the previous year.
 The last movies at the Ziegfield Theatre were “Once Upon A Time” and “Shadows In the Night” in August 1944.

-In 1944 Billy Rose bought the theatre and returned it to legitimate stage use with Cole Porter’s “Seven Lively Arts”.
+In 1944 Billy Rose bought the Ziegfeld Theatre and returned it to legitimate stage use with Cole Porter’s “Seven Lively Arts”.
 “Gentlemen Prefer Blonds” and “Kismet” were among the hit shows to open at the theatre when it was owned by Rose.

 Refitted by NBC in 1955 as a Television studio for color television, Perry Como’s Saturday night variety program originated here among several other programs.
 The theatre was renovated in 1959.

 Converted back to legit use in 1963 for “An Evening With Maurice Chevalier”, this show was followed by Bert Lahr in the musical “Foxy” and then a special appearance by Jack Benny, followed by a personal appearance by Danny Kaye which were among the last attractions before the flop musical, “Anya”, directed by George Abbott, closed the theatre in 1965.
-Despite public outcry, the Ziegfeld Theatre was demolished in 1966 to make was for an office complex.
+Despite public outcry, the Ziegfeld Theatre was demolished in 1966 to make way for an office complex.

 Just login to your account and subscribe to this theater